jcsteh/osara/readme.md

 - If you are using a 64 bit version of REAPER, the file you need is reaper_osara64.dll.
 - Copy this file into the Plugins folder inside your REAPER program folder; e.g. C:\Program Files\REAPER\Plugins.
  Alternatively, you can copy it into the UserPlugins folder inside your REAPER user configuration; e.g. %appdata%\REAPER\UserPlugins.

+## A Note for ReaAccess Users
+Some of the actions in ReaAccess were specific to ReaAccess and will not work with OSARA.
+In particular, this includes arming tracks and item navigation.
+Please see below for a list of the exact actions supported.
+You will need to use these actions in order for OSARA to provide feedback.

 ## Usage